martines3000/portfolio/src/data/projects/calendar.md

 - This label maintains user privacy while indicating court availability.
 - Logged-in users see a bottom navigation bar for quick page switching, while regular visitors only view the calendar

 The calendar offers multiple viewing options to enhance usability across devices.
-A 3 day view optimized for mobile and a monlthy list view, ideal for lenger-term planning:
+A 3 day view optimized for mobile and a monlthy list view, ideal for longer-term planning:

 ![Calendar Interface 3 days](/images/calendar/calendar-home-2.png)